OpenGDSMobile/Client/README.md

-OpenGDS Mobile Client 1.2
+OpenGDS Mobile Client 1.3
 ======
-> + Mobile Web Browsers Visualization Module about Geo-spatial image and Public Data
+> + Mobile Web Browsers Visualization Library using Open Source about Geo-spatial and Public Data
 > + Demo Web System

 How to Install?